kubernetes/community/community/elections/2017/jaicesingerdumars_bio.md

 ## Career

 I've been in love with systems, networks, and the human elements of interconnectivity since I was a SysOp on a BBS as a teenager.
 My first hack was in grade school, making the Oregon Trail game say naughty things.
 In the time since, I have been a systems and network engineer, and held several engineering management directorships at companies large and small.
 At Microsoft, all I do is Kubernetes, so I definitely have the organizational support to carry out my duties on the committee.
-I write and speak about organizational agility, DevOps, and yep, Kubernetes!